DeepLabCut/DeepLabCut/docs/video-analysis.md

 - Your labeled video will be in your video folder, named after the original video plus model details and 'labeled'.
 - Watch the video to assess the model's labeling accuracy.

+## Happy DeepLabCutting!
+- Check out the more advanced user guides for even more options!